 39. The Falkirk Herald, 9 November 1918, p2 under ‘JOTTINGS OF THE WEEK’; and the Motherwell Times, 8 November 1918, p5 under ‘Armistice Signed Yesterday’.

-40. The (weekly) Fifeshire Advertiser, 9 November 1918, p3 under ‘BURNTISLAND NOTES AND NEWS’ and p4 under ‘THE END’ For detailed information about the Grand Fleet false armistice news, see Two British Naval Signals and Addendum in the website article ‘Roy Howard’s Search for Information about the False Armistice’.
+40. The (weekly) Fifeshire Advertiser, 9 November 1918, p3 under ‘BURNTISLAND NOTES AND NEWS’ and p4 under ‘THE END’ On the Grand Fleet’s false armistice news – Two British Naval Signals and Addendum in the website article ‘Roy Howard’s Search for Information about the False Armistice’.

 41. From virtually identical items in the Aberdeen Daily Journal, 8 November 1918, p2 under ‘THE ARMISTICE RUMOUR’ and ‘Scenes in Aberdeen’; and the (Aberdeen) Evening Express, 8 November 1918, p2 under ‘Great Excitement in City Streets’.